 Assist the worship team and run sound for the service

 How do I get started?

 Simply fill out a volunteer card (located in the seat pocket of our chairs) and hand it in to the offering basket.
-You may also sign up by contacting Amanda Kistler: email@example.com or 612-781-8488
+You may also sign up using the form below, or contacting Amanda Kistler directly: 612-781-8488.

 What does the Bible say about serving?

 Through serving we glorify God, build up the church body and reach out to others.
 The church body needs everybody’s help!
 As Christians, we are directed to serve (1 Peter 4:10) and this is one of the ways we worship God (1 Peter 4:11, Romans 12:1).

 When each of us does our part and uses our God-given gifts, we help to build up the local church and the larger Christian community (Ephesians 4:12, Ephesians 4:16).

 As you serve God by serving others you develop spiritual muscles.
 Spiritual growth produces serving and serving produces spiritual growth.
 God does not want you to stay where you are in your spiritual development.
 God wants you to grow spiritually and to demonstrate that spiritual growth through serving.

 Serving involves placing the needs of others before your own.
 To be other-centered is to follow the example of Jesus and to give evidence of spiritual growth.
 Serving is a process of allowing the life of Christ to be realized through your life to others.